Coleen Garcia: Early life

 Garcia was born in Mandaluyong to a Spanish Filipino father, Jose Luis García, and Filipino mother, Maria Paz Ortega.
 Her paternal family is based in Barcelona.
-Garcia studied at the Southville International School and Colleges.
-She also took up college in Southville where she is taking up psychology through blended learning.
+Garcia studied at the Southville International School and Colleges for secondary and tertiary education, taking up psychology through blended learning.
 Garcia is a third cousin of actor Arjo Atayde and actress Ria Atayde.

 Career

 Early beginnings

-Garcia started as a commercial model as early as age 2, when she and her mom appeared in a commercial for Johnson & Johnson.
-At nine years old, she was an image model for Just G, the teens line for Gingersnaps.
-From 2009 to 2011, a teenage Garcia starred in several commercial endorsements.
-Some of those advertisements include Skin White alongside John Lloyd Cruz, Lewis & Pearl cologne alongside Enrique Gil, and Nestea alongside Neil Coleta as Matina.
+Garcia began her career in the entertainment industry at an early age, making her debut as a commercial model at the age of 2 in a Johnson & Johnson advertisement alongside her mother.
+By the age of nine, she became an image model for Just G, the teens' line for Gingersnaps.
+During the period from 2009 to 2011, Garcia, as a teenager, featured in numerous commercial endorsements.
+Some notable advertisements from this period include Skin White with John Lloyd Cruz, Lewis & Pearl cologne with Enrique Gil, and Nestea alongside Neil Coleta as Matina.

 2011–present: Breakthrough

 Garcia has been under contract with ABS-CBN's Star Magic group of talents since 2011.
 She first appeared in the episode "School I.D." of the anthology series Maalaala Mo Kaya, and was cast alongside ex-Lewis & Pearl partner Enrique Gil and former Pinoy Big Brother: Teen Clash 2010 contestants James Reid, Devon Seron, Fretzie Bercede and Yen Santos in a teen-oriented show Good Vibes.
 She also made appearances in other ABS-CBN shows and teleseryes such as My Binondo Girl, Wansapanataym, Oka Tokat, Little Champ, among others.
 In 2012, Garcia became a co-host for the noontime variety show It's Showtime.
 In 2013, she starred in her first feature film, She's the One.

 In 2014, Garcia was cast in a supporting role in the Gino M. Santos-directed independent film #Y. She played an extroverted adolescent named Janna, for which being part of the cast garnered her a Best Cast Ensemble citation at the 10th Cinemalaya Independent Film Festival.

 In June 2015, Garcia joined the main cast of the teleserye Pasión de Amor, an adaptation of the 2003 Colombian telenovela Pasión de Gavilanes, starring alongside Jake Cuenca, Arci Muñoz, Ejay Falcon, Ellen Adarna, and Joseph Marco.
 The series ran for almost nine months, ending in February 2016.
 In September, Garcia earned her first lead role in a feature film in the erotic film Ex with Benefits, reuniting with Santos and starring opposite Derek Ramsay.
 While it was a box office success, the film received criticism from the medical community for misrepresentation of the profession, where Garcia plays a medical representative.
 Garcia responded that her role was more focused on highlighting "her individual flaws" rather than being a generalization of the profession.